Home > Mac Data Recovery Tips

 Commonly, the startup disk not showing up in Disk Utility has some hardware issues.
 In this case, your Mac won't boot and the startup disk can't be found anywhere on Mac, even in Disk Utility.

-Nevertheless, there's also another possible situation.
+Or, there's also another possible situation.
 The internal hard drive that disappeared from your Mac is an internal Fusion drive.

 When an internal Fusion drive is split, you can't see it showing up on Mac normally.
 Instead, it is split into two separate hard drives: SSD and HDD, making the internal fusion hard drive invisible.

-If you can see them with the correct storage capacity by typing the command line diskutil list in the Terminal window, you need to recover data from the split Fusion drive with iBoysoft Data Recovery for Mac to avoid data loss.
-And then fix a split fusion drive as soon as possible.
+If you can see them with the correct storage capacity by typing the command line diskutil list in the Terminal window, you need to recover data from the split Fusion drive with iBoysoft Data Recovery for Mac to avoid data loss, and then fix a split fusion drive as soon as possible.

 Check disappeared hard drive in the Terminal